JoergFranke/phoneme_recognition/README.md

 ### Step 2: Train recurrent neural network model

 The second step contains the training of the model.
-Therefore it uses the [recnet](https://github.com/joergfranke/recnet/blob/master/README.md) framework with a deep bidirectional LSTM architecture.
+This phoneme recognition uses for instance gated recurrent units (GRU) with layer normalization.
 Do the following for training the model:

 1. Run `train_model.py`
-2. Find the log file in the log folder
+2. Find the log file of training in the log folder.

 ### Step 3: Evaluate exercised model

-At least the traind model gets evaluated on the test set.
-The log loss and the rate of correct detected phonemes gets calculated.
+At least the exercised model gets evaluated on the test set.
+The log loss and the rate of correct detected phonemes will calculated.
 A plot shows the input features, the true and the predicted phonemes.

 1. Run `evaluate_model.py`